khanna7/BARS/transmission_model/outputs.md

 * infected_released_partner: number of persons at that timestep who have become infected and have a partner who was recently released from jail
 * uninfected_jailed_partner: number of persons at that timestep who are uninfected and have a parter recently sent to jail
 * uninfected_released_partner: number of persons at that timestep who are uninfected and have a partner wo was recently released from jail
+* infected_by_post_release_partner: number of persons at that timestep who are infected by a partner who was recently released from jail

 ### Partnership Events
 Partnership events are recorded in the file defined by *partnership.events.file* in the model properties file.
 The format is csv with each row recording an event.
 The columns are: